Self Control (Raf song): Music video

 Branigan was one of the first artists of the video era to work with an Academy Award-winning film director on a music video when William Friedkin (The French Connection, The Exorcist) directed the clip.
 Filmed in New Jersey and New York City, the video was produced by Fred Caruso and first aired in April 1984.

 The video drew controversy, and MTV requested some edits before it could air.
 Entertainment Tonight aired a segment on the network's reaction to the clip, which was being played in late-night slots on other networks.
 Though Branigan resisted at first, her record company convinced her to allow a minor alteration and the video was aired on MTV, though by this time the single had peaked on the charts.
 Branigan would go on to be nominated for a 1985 American Music Award for Favorite Pop/Rock Female Video Artist, losing to Cyndi Lauper.

 Live performances

 Branigan performed the song live in her debut on The Tonight Show Starring Johnny Carson on 27 April 1984.
 She also promoted the song during appearances on The Merv Griffin Show, Solid Gold (12 May 1984), Dick Clark's American Bandstand (9 June 1984) and the syndicated Dick Clark television special Rock Rolls On, which she also co-hosted.

+Media usage

+In August 2025, "Self Control" was used as the soundtrack to a Virgin Media O2 television commercial.
+With an increase in attention, the song peaked at number 29 on the UK Singles Downloads Chart on 12 September 2025.